irinagopancuk5-max/irinagopancuk5-max/README.md

-# ☕ Irina | Junior Developer in Progress
+# ☕ Irina | Junior Software Developer

+---

 ## 👩‍💻 About me
-Beginner software developer focused on learning through real projects.
+Beginner software developer focused on building real projects and improving problem-solving skills.

-I build small applications in **C++ and Python** to improve logic, problem-solving, and understanding of software systems.
+I learn by creating practical applications in **C++ and Python**, focusing on logic, structure, and real-world development practice.

 ---